MasteryEducation/CPAExamsMastery.com/content/far/1/1/5/index.md

 By applying these principles, you are well on your way to creating an effective and sustainable FAR study strategy.

 -------------------------------------------------------------------------------
-## SEO-Optimized Quiz: Master Your FAR Study Timelines
+## Quiz: Master Your FAR Study Timelines

 {{< quizdown >}}